Muawin approvals console reviewing a flagged loan case, showing risk score, AML checks, and the decision panel.

 Needs-review queue: session strip with cases remaining and time to 4pm SLA cutoff, stat cards showing the auto-approval rate climbing from 60% to 76%, flag-category filters, and a table that leads each row with the flag reason.

-The queue: session stats (cases reviewed, remaining, time to 4pm SLA) sit above the fold so reviewers can self-pace.
-Each row leads with the flag reason — the why — not a generic applicant profile.
+The queue: session stats (cases reviewed, remaining, time to the 4pm SLA) sit above the fold so reviewers can self-pace.
+Each row leads with the reason the case was flagged.

 Case detail view with critical signals pinned at the top (risk score, primary flag, AML status, identity), a flag-first explanation card showing why the case was routed to review with comparative context, and a decision panel with system recommendation and Approve & next case action.

 The case in review: risk score, primary flag, AML, and identity pinned at the top.
-The yellow card answers why this case needs review with comparative context (partner's typical range, applicant history).
-Resolving the case loads the next one automatically.
+The yellow card explains why this case needs a human, with the partner's typical range and the applicant's history for comparison.
+Resolving it loads the next case.

-Product Tradeoff — Depth vs. speed: An early design gave reviewers full access to every data point in an expandable profile.
-Reviewers consistently said they only needed 3 or 4 signals to make a decision, but the comprehensive view made them feel obligated to check everything, which slowed them down.
-The redesigned portal made the critical signals prominent and the rest accessible but not demanding of attention.
-Reviewers felt confident making faster decisions because the interface told them what to focus on.
+Tradeoff: depth vs. speed.
+The first design exposed every data point in an expandable profile.
+Reviewers said they only needed 3 or 4 signals, yet seeing everything made them feel obligated to check everything, and reviews dragged.
+The redesign made the critical signals loud and the rest quiet.
+Decisions got faster because the interface said where to look.

 06 · Scaling: The Uber + Shell Integration